2022-2023 Undergraduate & Graduate Catalog

 - Nine credits common to all students in the program.
 These will consist of an experimental design/statistics course, the introductory course (BIO 610 - Scientific Methodology), and the Capstone (BIO 698 - Perspectives in Biology).

 - Fifteen to 18 credits in the student's interest area, all of which must be approved by the student's graduate committee chair.
 Specific coursework, which may include a focus in a secondary area, will be developed by the candidate with the guidance and approval of the student's graduate committee chair.

-- Six to nine* credits of BIO 695 - Thesis, BIO 693 - Project, or BIO 691 - Internship (for those selecting the optional natural resources emphasis, the corresponding course numbers are NRM 695, NRM 693, or NRM 691).
+- Six to nine credits of BIO 695 - Thesis Research, BIO 693 - Graduate Project, or BIO 691 - Graduate Internship (for those selecting the optional natural resources emphasis, the corresponding course numbers are NRM 695, NRM 693, or NRM 691).
 Note that the credits may not be mixed in this category.
 This component will be conducted under the supervision of the student's graduate committee chair and with the approval of the student's graduate committee.
 No course-only option is available.

 Successful progress toward completion of the degree and continued enrollment requires that the student's graduate committee chair be determined before admission, and the student's graduate committee be appointed before the end of the second semester of enrollment.
 In addition, the student must pass the qualifying exam before registering for thesis, project, or internship credits.
 The purpose of the qualifying exam is to ensure that students have adequate science knowledge and background to successfully complete their thesis, project, or internship.
 All students will be limited to a five-year period to complete their degree.

 The variable credits in components two and three are designed to allow for an extended thesis, project, or internship.
 The graduate program will consist of a minimum of 33 credits.